Ali-Toosi/django-pardakht/README.rst

 **How does it work?**

-You ask app for a new payment and it will give you a link on your own site that you can redirect user to it in order to have a payment.
+You ask the app for a new payment and it will give you a link on your own site that you can redirect users to it in order to have a payment.

 .. image:: http://img.majidonline.com/pic/321293/1.png